Kitware/VTK/Filters/CellGrid/README.md

   the attribute.
   For DG cells, this is `constant` for traditional cell-constant data; `HGRAD` for traditional point-based Lagrange interpolation; `HCURL` for Nédélec-style edge bases;
-  and `HDIV` for Thomas-Raviart face bases.
+  `HDIV` for Thomas-Raviart face bases; and `Bezier` for Bernstein-Bézier control values.
 + `Basis` – a string token indicating the particular basis inside the function space that is used by the attribute on cells of the given type.
-  For DG cells, this is `I` for "incomplete" (i.e., serendipity) bases, `C` for "complete" polynomial bases, and `F` for "full" bases.
+  For DG cells, this is `I` for "incomplete" (i.e., serendipity) bases, `C` for "complete" polynomial bases at a fixed order, and `F` for "full" bases.
 These determine whether the full tensor product of polynomials is covered by a cell's basis functions or some are omitted. (`F` is used when the basis is enriched; e.g., the 15-node tetrahedron.)
 For a given polynomial order, the number of basis function in `I` should be less than `C` should be less than `F`.
+  `A` is distinct from these three: it marks a basis registered for an arbitrary order (see below) rather than a particular completeness class, and such a basis numbers its degrees of freedom lexicographically instead of the corner-first order the fixed-order `C` bases use.
+Every function space that has an arbitrary-order basis - HGrad's and Bezier's, so far - uses `A` for it, so the two never need to agree on numbering just because they share a letter.
 + `Order` – the polynomial order of the basis functions.
   This is an integer specifying the "nominal" polynomial order of the basis.
   The nominal order is the polynomial order along each parametric axis of the cell.